Jy

 • Do I need an International Driving Permit to drive in Sardinia?

-Currently, if you hold a full UK driving licence, there are no additional licences required if you are hiring a car in Europe.
 Please note however, most car hire companies will only accept a newer photocard driving licence and passport when collecting a car.

 • What is full board?